What's New in RAD Studio 10.2.3

 With a new dark theme and installer, customizing your IDE to match your coding style has never been easier.

-- New Dark Theme Designed for night-time work and developers who prefer working with dark styled applications.
+- Dark and Light Themes Whether you like to code at night or during the brightest times of days, RAD Studio's Light and Dark themes have you covered.
 Dark themes have been reported to reduce eye strain in low light environments, allowing you to work more productively at night.
 It's easy to toggle between dark and light themes via a toolbar menu.

 - Improved Installer The improved installer UI and license manager UI help you identify the options you need and skip what you don't.